South Island Road News

 Alternative driving routes following the earthquake

-Whilst it's business as usual for most businesses, there is one persisting problem - State Highway 1 remains closed either side of Kaikoura.
+Whilst it's business as usual for most businesses, there is one persisting problem - State Highway 1 remains closed north of Kaikoura.
 There are of course alternative routes around the South Island and depending on where you are headed, you may not even be disrupted.

 However, those intending to travel to Christchurch from Picton should plan for a significantly longer journey.
 This isn't terrible news - after all, the scenic route is very scenic, especially if going via Greymouth.
 However, it is important to be prepared for the road ahead and make the necessary provisions.